qiujianjie/astrochem/doc/usermanual.rst

    The solver relative error on the computed abundances.
    The default value is :math:`10^{-6}`.

+``max_timesteps``

+   The maximum number of steps to be taken by the solver in its attempt to reach the next output time.
+If it set to a negative value, there is no maximum.
+The default value is 1000.

 A note on tolerances: Astrochem adjusts the internal time step so that the relative error on any abundance is always lower that ``rel_err``, unless the given abundance is lower that ``abs_err``.
 Because errors on